dotkernel/dotkernel/docs/Tutorials/Creating-a-Contact-Us-Page/02-creating-the-contact-controller.md

         <div class="row">
             <div class="col-sm-8 col-sm-offset-2 col-md-6 col-md-offset-3 col-lg-6 col-lg-offset-3 no-padding forms">
                 <h1>Thank you!</h1>

             </div>
         </div>
     </div>
 { % endblock %}
 ```

-> Note: due to technical restrictions the `{` and `%` are separated in the documentation.
-Please remove the space between them manually.
+> Note: due to technical restrictions the `{` and `%` have to be separated in the documentation.
+Please remove the space between them in your code.

-* Now go back to the contact controller and return this parsed templates
+* Now go back to the contact controller and return the parsed templates

 ```php
 class ContactController extends AbstractActionController